Alexander Andreyevich Baranov

 In 1799 Baranov was promoted, appointed by the recently chartered Russian-American Company as Chief Manager, effectively the first governor of Russian America.
 He served until 1818.
 This was the early colonial period of expansion of settlements.
 He founded Pavlovskaya (Kodiak) and later New Archangel (Sitka), Russian colonies that were bases of the company in present-day Alaska.
 In addition, he oversaw the expansion of the lucrative fur trade with Alaska Natives.
+He engaged in brutal tactics to extract wealth from Alaska.
+He demanded tribute in the forms of furs from native peoples, a practice known as Yasak.
+To enforce the demands for tribute, he took hostages and demanded furs in exchange for release of hostages.

 He continued to support his Russian wife and children, who had moved from Siberia back to live near St. Petersburg.
 In Pavlovskaya, Baranov took an Aleut woman as mistress and had three mixed-race children with her.
 After learning that his wife had died in 1807 in Russia, he married his mistress, legitimizing their children.
 In 1817 Irina, his oldest daughter born in Alaska, married Semyon Yanovsky, a Russian naval officer.
 Late in 1818, Yanovsky was appointed as Chief Manager and successor to Baranov.
 That year Baranov departed to sail back to Russia, but he died in April 1819 and was buried at sea.